 Second-Trimester Exams and Tests

-During your second trimester, expect to have these tests:
+During your second trimester, you can expect to have:

-- Glucose tolerance test (GTT).
+- A glucose tolerance test (GTT) to check for gestational diabetes.
 This test is most often done between the 24th and 28th weeks of pregnancy.
-It looks for gestational diabetes.

-- Complete blood count (CBC), which includes hemoglobin and hematocrit.
-This test is to make sure you don't have iron deficiency anemia.
+- A complete blood count (CBC) to make sure you don't have iron deficiency anemia.

-- A fetal ultrasound in the second trimester before 20 weeks.
-This test is often used to find your due date and look for problems with the fetus.
+Your care provider may also suggest a fetal ultrasound.
+This test is often used to confirm your due date and look for problems with your baby.

-Second-trimester tests for birth defects can be done between 15 and 20 weeks of pregnancy.
-The triple or quad screening checks the amounts of three or four substances in your blood.
+- Quad screening.
+This checks the amounts of four substances in your blood.
 These tests can also be done as part of an integrated screening test.
-Amniocentesis may also be done to find certain birth defects.

 - Amniocentesis.
 This test can be done to find certain genetic conditions and neural tube defects.

 If you have your first prenatal visit during your second trimester, you'll have more than these tests.
 Other tests you may have include tests for blood type, anemia, and HIV.
 You may be screened for hepatitis B, sexually transmitted infections, or thyroid disease.
 You'll also be checked for past infections, such as syphilis or rubella (German measles).